Carer satisfaction with support

 Does the proportion of carers who are satisfied with the range of services available to them vary between states and territories?

 The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who are satisfied with the range of services available to assist in their caring role, grouped by Australian states and territories.
-In 2018, 51% of primary carers living in Victoria were satisfied with the range of services available to assist in their caring role, compared with 30% in the Australian Capital Territory (please note that the proportion for the Australian Capital Territory has a high margin of error and should be used with caution, and that some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 48% of primary carers living in Queensland and 41% in New South Wales were satisfied with the range of services available to assist in their caring role (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.